chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 </li>
 ```

-Here, we're checking the value of `segment` and are adding the `current` class if it matches the route.
+Here we're checking the value of `segment` and are adding the `current` class if it matches the route.

 ### Styling

-Component styling by default is [scoped to the component](https://svelte.dev/tutorial/styling) so we don't need to worry about the styling defined here affecting anything else on the page.
+Styling declared in the component is by default [scoped to the component](https://svelte.dev/tutorial/styling) so we don't need to worry about the styling defined here affecting anything else on the page.
 After the script tag and above the markup add some basic styling:

 ```html
 <style>